 In getting a product off the ground, there are three crucial questions that need to be answered:

 - Where does the product/company stand at this point in time?

 Market research is highly effective in providing answers to all of these questions.
 It can provide an assessment of the size of the market, its growth prospects, the distribution routes, the market segments, and factors influencing the purchasing decision, plus suppliers used and their perceived strengths and weaknesses.
 It can guide product design, price points, packaging design, promotions and service (i.e. all elements of the marketing mix).

 Some companies conduct market research in-house to answer these questions, but this can result in internal, political conflict, and can end up delaying the adoption of the new product.
 Using an independent market research supplier will speed up the process and, as Kotler and Keller (2006) argue, “Being early can pay off”, so much so that research has revealed how “products that came out six months late – but on budget – earned an average of 33% less profit in their first five years, [whereas] products that came out on time but 50% over budget cut their profits by only 4%”.

-In summary, typical market research studies conducted at this stage of the product life cycle include market assessment studies (or market opportunity analysis), pricing research and advertising research (or ad testing).
+In summary, typical market research studies conducted at this stage of the product life cycle include needs assessment research (or market opportunity research), b2b pricing strategy research and ad testing market research or communications testing.